Lost (TV series): Conception

-Abrams created the sound opening of the show and its title card being inspired by The Twilight Zone.
+Abrams created the sound opening of the show and its title card, which were inspired by The Twilight Zone.
 He withdrew from production of Lost partway through the first season to direct Mission: Impossible III, leaving Lindelof and new executive producer Carlton Cuse to develop much of the overall mythology of the series themselves.
 However, Abrams briefly returned to help co-write the third-season premiere along with Lindelof.
 The development of the show was constrained by tight deadlines, as it had been commissioned late in the 2004 season's development cycle.
 Despite the short schedule, the creative team remained flexible enough to modify or create characters to fit actors they wished to cast.

 Lost's two-part pilot episode was the most expensive in the network's history, reportedly costing between US$10 and $14 million, compared to the average cost of an hour-long pilot in 2005 of $4 million.
 The world premiere of the pilot episode was on July 24, 2004, at San Diego Comic-Con.
 ABC's parent company Disney fired Braun before Lost's broadcast debut, partly because of low ratings at the network and also because he had greenlighted such an expensive and risky project.
 The series debuted on September 22, 2004, becoming one of the biggest critical and commercial successes of the 2004 television season.
 Along with fellow new series Desperate Housewives and Grey's Anatomy, Lost helped to reverse the flagging fortunes of ABC, and its great success likely caused the network to ignore that the show almost immediately broke Lindelof and Abrams' promises to it regarding Lost's plots.